mustafataha5/New_Book_store/README.md

 2. The user can access to the details of the books without log in
 3. If the user wants to buy or write review, Need to Login/ Sign in/up
 4. The user can suggest a book to write and he can post also a message, and can be seen by other readers "users" and authors.
-5. User can search for any books, authors and category.
+5. User can send a message to our Gmail by writing his name and email

 ## Administrative features:
 1. Only admin can add Books.